California Conservation Corps collaborates with the BLM to restore popular Fort Ord Trails

 Through the dedication and determination, the California Conservation Corps installed 15 fences - totaling 1379 ft, erected 27 H braces, created 2 water bars, fixed the drainage of 3 switchbacks, filled and compacted ruts, constructed grade reversals, and trimmed back countless poison oak branches.
 The end result is a much improved and stable trail that will sustain the use and provide for a safe and enjoyable experience of the public.

 The California Conservation Corps is a department within the California Natural Resources Agency.
 According to the website, the program provides young adults 18 – 25 years old a year of paid service to the state of California.
-During their year of service, Corps members work on environmental projects and respond to natural and man-made disasters.
+During their year of service, Corps members work on environmental projects and respond to natural and human-caused disasters.
 Through this work, they gain skills and experience that lead to meaningful careers.